 Blum Residence Hall - Located on the West end of Campus, this residence hall is a unique, historical house that houses approximately 17 students.
 This hall is one of our wellness buildings, which requires the absence of tobacco or alcohol use, and maintains a 24 hour quiet.
 Every two rooms share a bathroom, and a kitchen and lounge are located on the first floor.
 In addition for students to be able to live here they must have a cumulative GPA of at least a 3.0 and no disciplinary record.

-Clinton Residence Hall - This residence hall has been newly designated as a first year wellness hall with males on the first floor and females on the second.
-Clinton houses approximately 38 students; this hall has a community bathroom on each floor, contains a small lounge on the first floor, and has two resident assistants.
+Clinton Residence Hall - This residence hall has been newly designated as a transfer student hall with males on the first floor and females on the second.
+Clinton houses approximately 38 students; this hall has a community bathroom on each floor, contains a small lounge on the first floor, and has one resident assistant.

 Currier Residence Hall - A co-ed first year hall, this building houses approximately 100 students and is located in the center of campus.
 In traditional residence hall style, this building consists of long hallways and common bathrooms and lounge.